Mills County, Texas: General history

+Farming and ranching in the county have historically had about equal importance, and most agricultural operations had both.
 The natural resources of pre-Mills county in Brown, Comanche, Hamilton, and Lampasas counties offered good support for early farming and ranching, yet most of the early settlers made their living by hunting.
 Game provided food and pelts were often sent to Houston to sell.
 By the early 1890s, large game such as bear, panther, and jaguar had been evacuated from the county, leaving hunters smaller game such as bobcat, fox, wolf, coon, and possums.
 Game was the only substantive food for early settlers; deer, however, served various needs: in many households, they were the main meat and they sold antler and skins.
+Hogs were once raised county-wide for meat.

-One report from 1957 identifies only nineteen percent of the land can be tilled, placing an emphasis on grazing land.
+One report from 1957 identifies that only nineteen percent of the land can be tilled, placing an emphasis on grazing land.

 The cattle industry traces it beginnings to the first herd of long-horn cattle that arrived in Mills County in 1865, brought by J.H.
 Flower, which was followed shortly after by a huge herd purchased by John Williams.
 The yearling sale at Williams Ranch attracted buyers from Kansas or the Indian Territory.
 Cattle roamed the open range before settlers started fencing their land in the mid-1860s.
 Barbed wire arrived in 1875 and by 1879 was widely available in Texas.
 Land owners often fenced in areas they did not own that sometimes included public water sources for livestock, which led to a fence-cutting epidemic in the mid-1880s, leading to legislation forbidding it.
 A severe drought in 1886 and 1887 led to cattle and horse deaths; whole herds of cattle left the country looking for water, and their owners sometime spent days hunting for them.
 Some ranchers drove the herds to other parts of Texas to find water.

-Most of the early pioneers brought sheep when they arrived.
-Owners clipped wool by hand and sent the fiber by wagon train to be sold in Houston.
-The first local to have a sizable sheep herd was Eli Fairman, known as "Sheepman" Fairman.
-Sheep and goats are credited with improving the economy of Mills County more than cattle, largely due to stable prices and the county having optimal conditions for raising them.
-For years, Mills County ranked second in the state for wool and mohair production.
-As of 1976, Mills County ranked highest in the state for lamb feeding operations.
-Turkey and egg production were also once leading businesses in the county.
-Hogs were once raised county-wide for meat.